-Chedburgh is a village and civil parish in the St Edmundsbury district of Suffolk in eastern England.
+Chedburgh is a village and civil parish in the West Suffolk district in eastern England.
 It is located on and around the A143, about five miles south-west of Bury St Edmunds.

 There are two key issue facing the community at the moment.